 The Zhero Gravity Ultra comes with Pro-fit which is inserted in the upper, guaranteeing a perfect fit and maximum comfort.

-The absence of laces extends the contact surface of the upper guaranteeing complete contact with the ball.
-The Pebax external heel counter ensures the correct support and protection of the heel.
+The absence of laces extends the contact surface of the upper guaranteeing complete contact with the ball, which Lotto say will enhance accuracy in all areas of your game!

 Yes!
 I was wondering when Lotto were actually going to evolve their successful Zhero Gravity range.
 I can not wait to see what they unveil.